Edinburgh Playhouse

 Edinburgh Playhouse is a theatre in Edinburgh, Scotland.
-With 3,059 seats it is the second largest theatre in the United Kingdom after the Hammersmith Apollo.
+With 3,059 seats it is the largest theatre in Scotland and second largest in the United Kingdom, after the Hammersmith Apollo.
 The theatre is owned by Ambassador Theatre Group.

 Building history

 The theatre opened on 12 August 1929 as a super-cinema, and was modelled on the Roxy Cinema in New York.
 It was designed by the specialist cinema architect John Fairweather, most famous for his Green's Playhouse cinema in Glasgow.
 The original colour scheme was described on opening as follows:

 The cinema closed down in the early 1970s.
 Following a threat of demolition, a public campaign achieved a petition of 15,000 signatures which resulted in the building being listed as Category B in 1974.
-The cinema was then converted into a theatre in 1978-80 by the Lothian Region Architects Department.
+The cinema was then converted into a theatre between 1978 and 1980 by the Lothian Region Architects Department.
 In 1983, the theatre was sold by Edinburgh District Council into private ownership.
-The theatre was owned respectively by Norman Springfield, Apollo Leisure Group, SFX and Clear Channel Entertainment before coming to its current owners, ATG in 2009.
+The theatre was owned respectively by Norman Springford, Apollo Leisure Group, SFX and Clear Channel Entertainment before coming to its current owners, ATG in 2009.

 The listed status of the building was upgraded by Historic Scotland to Category A in 2008.

 Performances

 In recent years, The Playhouse has played host to a wide variety of artists and shows.

 It also caters to the youth of the surrounding area who are involved in stage experience projects and youth musicals projects in which children as young as 10, and young adults as old as 21, can take part in shows on the stage.

 It is used as a venue for both the Edinburgh International Festival and Edinburgh Festival Fringe each August.
+It was previously used as a venue for the wrestling and weightlifting events at the 1986 Commonwealth Games.